-To inspire people, through education, to preserve & care for the Earth’s natural resources, while working to build sustainable communities.
+To inspire people, through education, to preserve & care for our Earth’s natural resources, while working to build sustainable communities.

 Dedicated to Education